© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Cefnllys Castle is a scheduled monument protected by Cadw under reference RD008.
 View the official record →

-Cefnllys Castle is a motte and bailey fortress located in Radnorshire, Wales, constructed in the Norman period following the conquest of the region in the late eleventh century.
+Cefnllys Castle is a motte and bailey castle situated in Radnorshire, Wales, established in the Norman period following the Anglo-Norman conquest of the region.
 It is designated a Scheduled Ancient Monument by Cadw under reference RD008.

 Cefnllys Castle dates from the medieval period, and is classified as a motte and bailey.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Cefnllys Castle is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is RD008.